anebz/cloud/Accreditations/aws_solutions_associate.md

 	- AWS Firewall manager: simplify WAF administration and maintenance tasks across multiple accounts and resources
 	- To mitigate DDoS: create a cloudfront distribution, set an ALB as origin.
 Create a rate-based ACL rule using WAF and associate it to the cloudfront
 	- WAF & ACL: can allow specific IP addresses, and block requests from a specific country using a geo match condition

-* Amazon Macie is a ML-powered service that monitors and detects usage patterns on S3 data, it can detect anomalies, risk of unauthorized access or inadvertent data leaks.
-It can recognize PII (personally identifiable info) or IP.
+> Encryption

+Client-side encryption means encrypting data before sending it to AWS, useful for cases where master key and unencrypted data can't be sent to AWS.

+> AWS Secrets manager

+Secrets can be db credentials, passwords, API keys etc. It allows automatic rotation for all the credentials.
+Secrets Manager enables you to replace hardcoded credentials with an API call to the Secrets Manager.

 ### 4.1.
 IAM

-Default policy is everything denied, this is overruled by an explicit allow.
-This is overruled by an explicit deny.
+Default policy is everything denied, which can be overruled by an explicit allow, which can overruled by an explicit deny.
 Each policy contains 1+ statements.
 Statement contains:

 * Effect: allow/deny
 * Action: list of actions